 The model we have used in the simulations is a 23 sector growth model for the Swedish economy, designed for medium- and long term policy analyses.
-Besides import and export functions, it incorporates various mechanisms for dynamic adjustment, such as a vintage approach to capital formation in industry, a Phillips curve-like determination of wages, domestic price setting depending both on cost and on world market prices, and a sub-model for local government taxing and spending behavior.
+Besides import and export functions, it incorporates various mechanisms for dynamic adjustment, such as a vintage approach to capital formation in industry, a Phillips curvelike determination of wages, domestic price setting depending both on cost and on world market prices, and a sub-model for local government taxing and spending be-

+2 Comparisons made between the effects of gradual versus abrupt oil price increases - e.g.Jacobson-Thurman (1981) - also lend support to this interpretation. havior.
 The model was particularly tailored to allow for both long-run and short-run energy substitution.
 3

-2 Comparisons made between the effects of gradual versus abrupt oil price increases - e.g. Jacobson-Thurman (1981) - also lend support to this interpretation.